Do you know who’s using your product?

 Because it’s scattered and separate, you are missing the bigger picture.
 You’re only understanding a tiny part of the profile of each user.

-That’s why we built People Analytics.
+That’s why we built People CRM.

 All the information on your users, all together, in one place.
 Instantly searchable and immediately available to everyone on your team.

 When everyone on the team has access to a definitive view of each and every user, magical things can happen.